kubernetes/kubernetes/docs/proposals/container-runtime-interface/capabilities.md

 There are several issues here:

 - The default capability set heavily depends on Docker's implementation, Kubernetes has no control over that.
-When Docker changes the default capability set across versions (hopefull it should not happen), users of Dockers get surprise, users of Kubernetes get surprise, too.
+When Docker changes the default capability set across versions (hopefull it should not happen), users of Docker get surprise, users of Kubernetes get surprise, too.
 - Even worse, to implement the same semantics as today's Docker runtime, it will require other runtimes (e.g. rkt) to depend on the default capability set as well.
 And if Docker changes the default capability set, then consistency is not guaranteed.